Module 9: Air tightness and the use of tapes

 Finally, solid floors and beam and block floors would be the more complex, although with the right design this need not be the case.
 The DPM membrane is generally too thick and cumbersome to be used as an airtightness layer and the concrete slab is too far below the rest of the structure to be accessible.
 Therefore, once the insulation is installed it is worth installing and airtightness membrane over the top of this prior to any screed.

 Typically, in timber frame construction, the first floor (and above) cassettes sit on top of the ground floor panels.
 This is a simple detail to make airtight.
-A sheet of membrane is laid (with all the joints taped) over the top of the ground floor panels, once they’re erected and loosely held in place.
+A sheet of membrane is laid (with all the joints taped) over the top of the ground floor panels once erected and loosely held in place with staples or double sided tape.
 The first floor panels are then installed and fixed in place and the overlap of the membrane is folded back over on to the top of the floor cassettes so that the first floor panels can be installed.
 If the membrane is not wide enough to wrap around the floor cassette, two separate pieces can be used and joined with tape.